 The trespasser must be the only one possessing the land.
 They cannot share possession with other squatters, the owner, strangers, or tenants.

 The squatter must reside on the property for an uninterrupted amount of time.
 That means that the trespasser cannot give up the use of the property for weeks or months, return to it later, and use the time they were gone as part of the “continuous” possession time period.
-As stated previously, 4 years of continuous occupation are required for adverse possession in Nevada.
+As stated previously, 5 years of continuous occupation is required for adverse possession in Nevada.

 Color of Title